norielcalingasan/NCKeys/README.md

 - Extensible: Add trusted processes, directories, or known hashes

 ---

-# ⚖️ Terms of Use
+# ⚖️ Terms of Use – NCKeys

-**Important:** By using NCKeys, you agree to the following terms:
+**Important:** By using NCKeys, you acknowledge and agree to these terms.
+If you do not agree, do **not** use this software.

 ---

 ## 1. Personal & Authorized Use Only

-NCKeys is intended for personal security, privacy protection, and educational purposes.
-Do **not** install or run this software on devices you do not own or have explicit permission to monitor.
+NCKeys is intended solely for personal security, privacy protection, and educational purposes.
+Do **not** install, run, or use this software on devices you do not own or do not have explicit written permission to monitor.

 ---

-## 2. Consent Required
+## 2. Consent Requirement

-You must obtain explicit consent from any other user if NCKeys is installed on a shared or third-party device.
+Before using NCKeys on any shared, public, or third-party device, you must obtain **explicit consent** from all users.
+Unauthorized use may violate local, national, or international laws.

 ---

 ## 3. Legal Compliance

-You are responsible for complying with all applicable laws regarding computer monitoring, keylogging, and data privacy in your country or region.
+You are solely responsible for complying with all applicable laws regarding computer monitoring, keylogging, data privacy, and cybersecurity in your jurisdiction.
+This includes, but is not limited to:

+- Republic Act No. 10173 – Data Privacy Act of 2012 (Philippines)
+- Republic Act No. 8792 – E-Commerce Act
+- Republic Act No. 10175 – Cybercrime Prevention Act of 2012
+- Relevant local and international computer misuse or privacy laws

 ---

-## 4. No Malicious Use
+## 4. Prohibited Use

+NCKeys must **never** be used to:

+- Steal passwords, credentials, or any personally identifiable information
+- Intercept private communications without consent
+- Monitor or spy on third-party devices without authorization

-Using NCKeys to steal passwords, personal data, or other sensitive information is **strictly prohibited** and may lead to criminal or civil liability.
+Violations may lead to **criminal or civil liability** under applicable laws.

 ---

-## 5. Disclaimer of Liability
+## 5. No Warranty / Disclaimer of Liability

-NCKeys is provided “as-is” without warranties of any kind.
-The developer is **not responsible** for any misuse, damages, or legal consequences arising from your use of this software.
+NCKeys is provided “as-is,” without warranties of any kind, either express or implied.
+The developer, Noriel Calingasan, and associated parties are **not responsible** for:

+- Any misuse of the software
+- Loss or theft of data
+- Legal consequences arising from your actions
+- Any damages to hardware or software resulting from use

 ---

 ## 6. Intended Audience

+NCKeys is intended for:

+- Security enthusiasts
+- IT professionals
-NCKeys is suitable for security enthusiasts, IT professionals, and developers learning about process monitoring and keylogging protection.
-It is **not a hacking tool**.
+- Developers learning about process monitoring and keylogging protection

+It is explicitly **not a hacking tool**.
+Users must use it **ethically and legally**.

+---

+## 7. Acceptance

+By installing or running NCKeys, you acknowledge that you have **read, understood, and agreed** to these terms.
+If you do not agree, immediately uninstall and discontinue use.

 ---